 Regulation of Cryptocurrency Services

-- Storing and managing crypto assets on behalf of clients.
+- Safekeeping and administration of crypto assets of clients

-- Accepting and transmitting orders for virtual assets as a third party.
+- Accepting and transmitting orders in crypto assets for any third-party business

-- Offering portfolio management services for crypto assets.
+- Providing portfolio management services for crypto assets

-Banks, financial service providers, central securities depositories, trading-floor operators, e-money institutions, and fund managers—entities already regulated—are not required to acquire a new cryptocurrency license if they extend their services to include these crypto activities under their existing licenses.
-They simply need to notify the regulatory authority in their respective country ahead of time.
+Licensing: Banks, financial service providers, central securities depositories, trading-floor operators, e-money institutions, and fund managers, which are already regulated, shall not be required to obtain a new cryptocurrency license in the case of expanding their services with these crypto activities under their respective licenses.
+They need only to notify the regulatory authority in their respective country in advance.

 - A comprehensive business plan.

-A notable aspect of MiCA is the structured timeline for processing these applications.
-As specified in Article 55, the authority must acknowledge receipt of the application within 5 working days.
-The relevant authority then has 25 days to review the application for completeness.
-Upon confirming that the application is complete, the authority is given 40 days to make a reasoned decision regarding the issuance of the license, followed by an additional 5 days to formally communicate the outcome.
+Another salient feature of the MiCA is the structured timeline for the processing of such applications.
+According to Article 55, the authority shall acknowledge receipt of such an application within 5 working days.
+According to the same article, the relevant authority shall take 25 days to verify whether the application is complete.
+Upon verification that this application is complete, the authority shall have 40 days in which to arrive at a reasoned decision on whether or not to issue the license, and then an additional 5 days to formally notify of that decision.

-Applicants for a license as a VASP are hereby informed that MiCA introduces certain transitional provisions applicable to already licensed providers in an EU member state on the date of its entrance into force.
+The applicant licenser of a VASP is informed that MiCA proposes certain transitional arrangements applied to those already licensed in an EU member state upon the date of its entrance into force.

-The crypto service providers can, therefore, continue offering their services since they had been operating under existing national laws before MiCA enforces its provisions.
-However, this can only be done for a period not exceeding 18 months following the effective date of the regulation.
-Article 123 of MiCA offers a simplified regime for the registration of such an already active provider in the EU in a fast-track procedure.
+The crypto service providers can, therefore, continue offering their services as long as they had been operating under existing national laws before MiCA enforces its provisions.
+This, however, can only be done for a period not exceeding 18 months following the effective date of the regulation.
+Article 123 of MiCA offers a simplified regime for such an already active provider in the EU to get itself registered in a fast-track procedure.

-In fact, this is a simplified process where indeed the main issue the competent authorities are supposed to check is the compliance of the provider of the services with the general standards and obligations regarding their crypto service offerings.
+In fact, this is a simplified process where, indeed, the main issue the competent authorities are supposed to check is compliance of the provider of the services with the general standards and obligations concerning their crypto service offerings.

-Moreover, the European passport mechanism, which gives the opportunity for a VASP to operate in different EU countries upon its registration, will be faster with MiCA than it is with MiFID.
-According to Article 58, the origin country’s national authority has to share passport information with the destination country within 10 working days.
-The VASP shall subsequently start its operations in the new jurisdiction but no later than 15 days following the submission to the authority of their home country.
+Moreover, the European passport mechanism, which gives an opportunity for a VASP to operate in different EU countries upon its registration, will be faster with MiCA than it is with MiFID.
+Under Article 58, the national authority of the country of origin shall communicate the information on the passport to the National Authority of the host nation within 10 working days.
+The VASP shall, after receipt of such information, commence its operation in the new jurisdiction but not later than 15 days from the date such application was submitted to the home country’s authority.

-It should be further noticed that credit institutions and securities firms already under supervision regulated by CRR should also apply for an extension of their existing European passport for crypto activities.
-Such an application has to be filed with the competent authorities in their home country at least 40 days before the beginning of their new crypto services.
+It shall be further noticed that credit institutions and securities firms already under supervision regulated by CRR should also apply for an extension of their existing European passport for crypto activities.
+Such an application needs to be filed with the competent authorities in their home country at least 40 days prior to the start of their new crypto services.

 Customer-Initiated Service / Reverse Solicitation

-As stated, MiCA necessitates that any crypto firm must be registered and approved by national authorities to provide their services within the Union.
-Most of the firms that are based outside the Union have been dreaming of understanding whether the MiCA applies to them or not.
-They must know if they intend to provide services to the Union clients, then they should follow the MiCA, create a physical presence in the Union, and get the necessary permissions.
-The only exemption is for services supplied exclusively upon the client’s initiative, more commonly known as “reverse solicitation” or “passive service.”
+As articulated, MiCA requires any crypto firm to be registered and approved by the national authorities in order for them to offer their services within the Union.
+Most of the firms that are based outside the Union have been dreaming of understanding whether MiCA applies to them or not.
+They need to be conscious of the fact that if they intend to provide services to the Union clients, they are required to comply with the MiCA; they have to establish a physical presence in the Union, and they have to obtain the pertinent permissions.
+The only derogation is for services provided only upon the client’s initiative, better referred to as “reverse solicitation” or “passive service.”

 Under this exemption, the requirement of registration is exempted if the service is initiated directly by the client who resides in or is established in the EU.
-MiCA has given a clearer interpretation of reverse solicitation compared to MiFID.
-What this means is that a third-country company can only respond to a direct request by the client; it shall not offer any more services beyond what has been requested.
+MiCA gave a clearer interpretation of reverse solicitation than MiFID.
+It means a third-country company can only respond to a direct request by the client; it shall not offer any more services beyond what has been requested.

 Population of European Union countries 2024